lauralorenz/moving-data-pipelines-to-prefect/README.md

 1. Decide what you're willing to spend the time to move to Python, if your legacy code is in more than one language

-2. Figure out your dependencies
+2. Figure out your dependencies: **Python dependencies added to requirements.txt; bash dependency is zsh**
 	 - requirements/Piplock files
 	 - pipfreeze / conda list
 	 - pipdeptree